gawrysiakg/gg-race/README.md

 - My version includes a gameplay history feature with filtering and sorting options.
 - Score component is used in IntroComponent to render top 10 scores for all users, and in GameComponent to render only current player score (using pipe and map from rxjs)

+## Recent Updates

+- **Route Guard Implementation:** Added a `playerDataGuard` to ensure that users cannot access the game page without proper validation.
+The guard checks if the user is logged in and has the necessary credentials.
+- **Router Configuration:** Updated the router configuration to include the new route guard and handle color parameter changes in the game route.
+- **Dynamic Color Change:** Implemented functionality to change the game color based on a URL parameter, enhancing the customization options for the user.

 ## Author GG